matteo14c/HaploCoV/docs/source/novel.rst

  perl augmentClusters.pl --outfile lvar.txt --metafile linearDataSorted.txt  --posFile areas_list.txt

-The main output file, lvar.txt will contain all current groups/lineages and newly formed groups/sub-lineages, and a complete list of their defining mutations (*defining genomic variants file*), one per line.
+The main output file, lvar.txt will contain all current groups/lineages and newly formed groups/sub-lineages, and a complete list of their defining mutations (*Designations file*), one per line.
 An example is outlined in the screenshot below.

 .. figure:: _static/output.png
    :scale: 80%
    :align: center

-**Defining genomic variants file**
+**Designations files**

-Novel variants identified by HaploCoV will be reported in a *defining genomic variants file*.
+Novel variants identified by HaploCoV will be reported in a *designations file*.
 The format of this file is as follows: every line reports a lineage/group, defined by the corresponding id/name, followed by the list of characteristic genomic variants (defined here as those present in >50% of the isolates assigned to the group).
 Values are separated by spaces (see above).
 This file includes the complete collection of lineages/groups as defined in the reference input nomenclature, plus all the novel lineages/groups/sub-lineages formed by HaploCoV.
 Newly formed lineages/groups/sub-lineages are identified by a suffix that can be specified by the user and by a progressive number.
 The default value for this suffix is the letter **"N"**.
 If for example two novel lineages/groups/sub-lineages are derived in the Pango BA.1.17 lineage, these will be reported as:

 | 1.
 BA.1.17.N1 and;